mobijoker/Cyber/_posts/Arthur/Projects/en/2017-01-08-authors-notepad.md

 * **Danish** (translated by **Chano Klinck Andersen**)
 * **French** (translated by **Rolland Dudemaine**)

->Thanks to all who helped me translate "Authors Notepad" into other languages!
+>Thanks to all who helped me translate "Author's Notepad" into other languages!
 Thank you very much for your contribution!

 ### Credits

-The “Authors Notepad” theme is based on another my template which named “Anarcho Notepad”.
+The “Author's Notepad” theme is based on another my template which named “Anarcho Notepad”.

 ### License